hdzz/rpc/README.md

 ## Why don't the parsers use the "list of success" method?

-Because incidental structure is bad.
+Because incidental structure is bad, and returning a list of successes requires writing unnecessary code to compose parsers.
+Moreover, it makes direct composition of parsers non-trivial to accomplish.

 ## Why cant' my parsers return a list of values?

 They can, just so long as that is the declared parser value; otherwise, see above.

-## Why is `std::deque` the default backing container for the `accumulator` type?
+## Why is std::deque the default backing container for the accumulator type?

 Because [linked lists are bad] (https://www.youtube.com/watch?v=YQs6IC-vgmo&ab_channel=AlessandroStamatto).